bebopjmm/starfinder-campaigns/dead-echoes/Team/gereon.md

 #### Icon

-- **Icon Knowledge**: You are hooked deeply into the culture of your iconic profession of corporate negotiator.
-When attempting a Profession or Culture check to recall knowledge about other icons of your profession or details about your profession’s cultural aspects, increase the DC by 5.
-You gain a +1 bonus to checks with your chosen Profession skill.
-Culture also becomes a class skill for you, though if it is a class skill from the class you take at 1st level, you instead gain a +1 bonus to Culture checks.
+- **Icon Knowledge**: You are hooked deeply into the culture of to the world of corporate culture, and know all the movers and shakers.
+When attempting a Profession or Culture check to recall knowledge about corporations and their executives, reduce the DC by 5.
+Diplomacy is a class skill for you, though if it is a class skill from the class you take at 1st level, you instead gain a +1 bonus to Diplomacy checks.

 #### Envoy